 - StuCo teachers receive three (3) Free Elective Units for teaching each StuCo course via the StuCo Practicum course number (98-000)

-The application for Fall 2014 is now available at the new CMU StuCo Homepage.
-The DEADLINE FOR SPRING 2015 STUCO APPLICATIONS is Friday, September 12, 2014.
+The application for Fall 2014 is now available at the CMU StuCo Homepage.
+The DEADLINE FOR FALL 2015 STUCO APPLICATIONS is Friday, January 30, 2015.

 The following two forms will only be used if your course is approved by StuCo: